Ask a doctor about a prescription for IBUKERN 600 MG FILM-COATED TABLETS

 Worsening of inflammation during infectious processes.

-Until now, no severe allergic reactions have been reported with Ibuprofen, although they cannot be ruled out.
-The manifestations of this type of reaction may be fever, skin rash, abdominal pain, severe headache, nausea, vomiting, facial swelling, tongue, and throat swelling, difficulty breathing, asthma, palpitations, hypotension, or shock.
+To date, no severe allergic reactions have been reported with Ibuprofen, although they cannot be ruled out.
+The manifestations of this type of reaction could be fever, skin rash, abdominal pain, severe and persistent headache, nausea, vomiting, facial swelling, tongue and throat swelling, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure), or shock.

-If any of the following side effects appear, stop treatment and seek immediate medical attention:
+If any of the following side effects occur, stop treatment and go to your doctor immediately:

 No special storage conditions are required.